Felony Without Jail Time

 Judges are allowed to impose probation for most California felonies.
 Probation is a common way of avoiding a sentence.

-Defendants who receive probation remain in the community, although a term of jail confinement is sometimes imposed as condition of probation.
+Defendants who receive probation remain in the community, although a term of jail confinement is sometimes imposed as a condition of probation.
 More common conditions of probation include supervision by a probation agent, refraining from drug use (and alcohol consumption if alcohol played a role in the crime), maintaining employment, and pursuing treatment or counseling programs that will assist rehabilitation.

-Reduction of Charge
+Reduction of Charge in CA

 One way to avoid a felony sentence is to avoid a felony conviction.
 Plea negotiation will often result in the reduction of a felony charge to a more reasonable misdemeanor charge.
-That is most likely to happen when the facts of the crime are not particularly serious, when the defendant’s criminal record includes no prior felony convictions, or when the prosecutor realizes that a jury might find that defendant not guilty of the felony.
+That is most likely to happen when the facts of the crime are not particularly serious when the defendant’s criminal record includes no prior felony convictions, or when the prosecutor realizes that a jury might find that defendant not guilty of the felony.

 Misdemeanor convictions still carry the possibility of a jail sentence, but convicted defendants cannot be sent to prison.
 Judges are also more likely to impose probation for a misdemeanor than a felony.

-Some defendants with felony charges are eligible for a deferred adjudication.
+Some defendants with felony charges are eligible for deferred adjudication.
 The defendant usually pleads guilty or no contest to the crime, but conviction is withheld and the defendant is placed on community supervision.
 If the defendant completes the term of supervision without violating the rules, charges are dismissed.

 Acquittal or Dismissal of Felony Charge in CA

 The most certain way to avoid a jail or prison sentence is to persuade the court to dismiss the charge, or to persuade a jury to find the defendant not guilty.
 An experienced California criminal defense lawyer can advise defendants whether their best option for avoiding jail is to fight the charge.